FAIM Frequently Asked Questions

 Do I have to pay taxes on FAIM money?

-No. The funds used to match FAIM savings is grant money, and is held in an escrow account.
-Thus, the FAIM saver is not responsible to claim it as income nor be taxed on those dollars.
+No. Your deposits to the FAIM (IDA) account must be made from earned income which was already taxed.
+The funds used to match your FAIM savings is grant money which is held in a separate escrow account by the grant administrator.
+The matched payout completed for your chosen asset is made payable (and sent) to a third-party vendor.
+Thus, the FAIM saver is not responsible to claim the match as income or be taxed on those dollars.